Youssefhikal93/Movie-MetaData-API/readme.md

     npm run start:prod
     ```
  The data will be seeded automaticully

+ - based on NODE_ENV varibale the errors will be handled
-1. In "production" start:dev for errors it will show friendly msgs for the users
+1. In "production" start:dev => the error will be friendly msgs for the users
-2. In "development" start:dev the errors is completly exposed for debugging
+2. In "development" start:dev => the errors are completly exposed for debugging

 ## API Endpoints